-Prepare the cake pans by lightly spraying the bottoms and sides of each with nonstick spray or greasing with butter.
+Always line your round pans with parchment paper rounds before adding the batter.
+Begin by lightly spraying the bottoms and sides of each with nonstick spray or greasing with butter.
 Add a parchment paper round, then grease the round as well.
 Parchment paper rounds aren’t something special you need to buy.
 Simply trace the bottom of your cake pan on regular parchment paper and cut into rounds.
 Parchment paper rounds guarantee the cooled cakes will seamlessly release from the pans.

-See my 10 Baking Tips for Perfect Cakes for all my advice on baking the BEST cakes.
+See my 10 Cake Baking Tips post for all my advice on baking the BEST cakes.

 Other Cake Pan Sizes

 This recipe uses one 9-inch 3 layer cake and one 6-inch 3 layer cake.
 The 9-inch cake is 8-9 cups of batter and the 6-inch cake is 4 cups of batter.
 If you need to substitute other size cake pans, see my Cake Pan Sizes & Conversions post to determine the appropriate amount of batter you need for your desired cake pans.

 Give the video a few seconds to load right below this text.
 It’s a faded horizontal image of the cake.
 Click on the play button in the center to play it.
 Make sure any ad blockers are temporarily paused on your browser.